winesapOS/winesapOS/README.md

 #### Dual-Boot

-It is recommended to follow the [setup](#setup) guide to install winesapOS onto its own internal drive.
+It is recommended to follow the [setup](#setup) guide to install winesapOS onto its own internal drive if also using Linux or Windows.
 Then use the motherboard BIOS to change the boot device.
+For macOS, the only way to install it to the internal drive is via dual-boot.

-However, it is possible to install winesapOS onto the same drive as macOS or Windows.
+However, it is possible to install winesapOS onto the same drive as Linux or Windows.
 That is what this guide will cover in more detail.

 Only UEFI is supported for dual-boot installations of winesapOS.
 For legacy BIOS boot, [setup](#setup) a normal portable [release](https://github.com/LukeShortCloud/winesapOS/releases) image such as the minimal, performance, or secure.
 Those all support both legacy BIOS boot and UEFI.